codedit334/Modude2-Awsome-Books/README.md

 ### Key Features <a name="key-features"></a>

--Linter is a tool to help you improve your code, it analizes the source code looking for problems.
+- Linter is a tool to help you improve your code, it analizes the source code looking for problems.

--Mobile first design: it's addapted to mobile screens.

--Dynamic HTML: Write HTML Code using JavaScript.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>